Overwatch Universe Heroes

 - At Level 7, Tracer gets 3 options around her Reload Trait, two of which have specific conditions, but deal far more damage than the first option of Slight of Hand.
 Focus Fire causes the last round in the magazine to deal 35% of the entire magazine's potential damage if every round from it is fired at one target.
 The strongest version, Locked and Loaded, does 40% extra damage on each attack should the player succeed in performing a Gears of War style "Just Frame" Bonus active reload (that is, hitting the Reload key within the last half of her reload animation — a 0.375 second window).

 - Do Not Run with a Gun: Inverted.
 Tracer was the first character in the game capable of moving and attacking at the same time.

-- Every Bullet Is a Tracer: Puns aside, she can choose the Tracer Rounds talent at Level 1, which makes her bullets reveal her target for a few seconds, useful against stealth heroes or to stop enemies from ducking into bushes to avoid damage.
+- Every Bullet Is a Tracer: Puns aside, she can choose the Tracer Rounds talent at Level 1, which increases her attack range and makes her bullets reveal her target for a few seconds, which is useful against stealth heroes or to stop enemies from ducking into bushes to avoid damage.

 - Flash Step: Her Blink ability, which she can use up to three times in a row (four with a talent).